angieappiah/akwaaba/README.md

 DESCRIPTION

 This Project is a single page application with Rails API backend and HTML, CSS, Javascript frontend.
-It displays top 10 Popular Tourist Sites in Ghana, with a brief description about them.
+It displays some Popular Sites in the cape coast castle of Ghana, with a brief description about them.

 GETTING STARTED